 For example, very specific rules and regulations apply where workers use large and potentially dangerous machinery – such as excavators.
 This includes ensuring that workers receive proper training in operating the machinery, as well as the risks involved in working in areas where excavations may take place, and ensuring that necessary precautions exist to protect workers who may be working nearby.
 Where a general contractor fails to ensure the safety of a worker, he or she may be held accountable for personal injuries that occur.
 When a work site is hazardous, the general contractor is often to blame.

 Here, it is unknown the exact circumstances surrounding the incident.
-For more information or if you or a loved one has been harmed in a construction site accident, please contact the dedicated Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information or if you or a loved one has been harmed in a construction site accident, please contact the dedicated Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.